Skip to main content

 Corrosion & Connectors

-Connector corrosion
+Connector degradation

 photographic Wind ice and vibration on antenna feed lineAntennas shift Mounts flex Ice loads change electrical length-2